Element Types

 </figure>

-You can also render lists of elements by calling the render() method on an element query.
+You can also render lists of elements by calling the render() method on an element query or element collection.

 Nested entries (like those in Matrix and CKEditor (opens new window) fields) include information about where they live in the system, via owner and field properties: